GalacticDynamics/quaxed/SECURITY.md

 ## Supported Versions

-The lastest released major version is supported.
+The latest released major version is supported.
 We will consider doing security releases for previous major versions.
 Contributed PRs would make that more likely.